Fairlight CMI: Adoption

 Peter Gabriel's 1982 studio album also featured the CMI.
 In 1981, Austrian musicians Hubert Bognermayr and Harald Zuschrader composed a symphony, Erdenklang – Computerakustische Klangsinfonie.
 This work premiered live on stage, using five music computers, during the Ars Electronica festival in Linz.
 In 1984, he released an album by the singer and songwriter Claudia Robot.
-(Phonogram) Her album Alarmsignal consisted of songs written by the female vocalist, with tracks produced by the Fairlight CMI.
+(Phonogram) Her studio album Alarmsignal consisted of songs written by the female vocalist, with tracks produced by the Fairlight CMI.

+The first commercially released single in the US made with a computer, a Fairlight CMI, was Ebn Ozn's "AEIOU Sometimes Y" (Elektra 1983) - actually recorded in 1981-1982, along with their studio album "Feeling Cavalier" (Elektra Records 1984).

-Devo's 1984 album Shout heavily featured the Fairlight CMI at the expense of analog instruments.
+Devo's 1984 studio album Shout heavily featured the Fairlight CMI at the expense of analog instruments.
 Gerald Casale later stated that Shout was the biggest regret of his career, "because the Fairlight [synthesizer] just kind of took over everything on that record.
 I mean, I loved the songwriting and the ideas, but the Fairlight kind of really determined the sound."

-Mark Mothersbaugh used the CMI in the soundtrack of the 1991 children's television show Rugrats.
-The instrument is most prominently heard as the lead instrument in the show's theme song - it is the 'Swannee' sample with a low-pass filter applied.
+Frontman Mark Mothersbaugh later used the CMI in the soundtrack of the 1991 children's television show Rugrats.
+The instrument is most prominently heard as the lead instrument in the show's theme song – it is the 'Swannee' sample with a low-pass filter applied.

+Australian singer John Farnham used a Fairlight CMI on his twelfth album, Whispering Jack, in 1985 and 1986.